hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 I would not care if they are granted to the Rajputs.
 I would not care if they are granted to the lower classes of the Hindu population.
-Then the fight will not be triangular as, at present, it is."
+Then the fight will not be triangular as, at present, it is.

 This is the language, not only of magnanimity but of statesmanship also.
 By making this concession, Mr^